-Human civilization has caught up with a good chunk of science fiction.
-We drive around in electric cars, send spaceships beyond our solar system, and use silicon and electricity to help us get laid.
-Things that seemed like some distant fantasy less than 20 years ago (like, say, reading this article on your phone like some kind of wizards), are now accepted—and easily ignored—parts of our reality.
+Human civilisation has caught up with a good chunk of science fiction.
+We drive around in electric cars, send spaceships beyond our solar system and use silicon and electricity to help us get laid.
+Things that seemed like some distant fantasy less than 20 years ago (like, say, reading this article on your phone like some kind of wizard) are now accepted – and often overlooked – parts of our everyday reality.

-Professor Brian Cox is one of a few doing a good job of pointing all this out to us.
-A physicist by trade, Cox has become something of a science celebrity in the UK for hosting a number of the BBC's science shows.
-His new BBC series, Human Universe, sets out to make us understand our place in the universe—why we're here, what we've achieved, and how we can use those achievements to better ourselves.
+Professor Brian Cox – who you’ll probably recognise from the past decade of British popular culture – is one of a few doing a good job of pointing all this out to us.
+For instance, his new BBC series, Human Universe, sets out to make us understand our place in the universe – why we’re here, what we’ve achieved and how we can use those achievements to better ourselves.

-VICE: One of the episodes of your new show is called "Why Are We Here?"
-What's the quick answer to that?
+VICE: Hi Brian.
+One of the episodes of your new show is called "Why Are We Here?"
+What’s the quick answer to that?

 Then I’m left with the question: "What do we do now?"

 Well, that’s exactly the philosophical spine of this series.
 There are 350 billion galaxies in our observable universe, which is possibly part of an infinite number of universes.
 Our place in it is insignificant.
 BUT, there’s also the other thread – that, from a biological perspective, life might be rare and intelligent life might be very rare.
 And these two things are pulling at each other.

 So there might be an answer in the quote by Carl Sagan I bring up in the series: "For small creatures such as we, the vastness is bearable only through love."

 It’s a beautiful answer.
 I think it means we have to value our own existence more.
 Our life is finite and might not actually mean anything in the big scheme of things.
 And that’s what cosmology is beginning to tell us: The meaning of life is to enjoy it while you can, and value it more.